COMMUNICATION AND LEARNING DISORDERS DEPARTMENT

 Average MAT score for last 3 years = 425

-3) Two letters of recommendation with both preferably from former instructors.
+3) Two letters of recommendation preferably from former instructors and submitted

-4) Group Interview - An invitation to take part in a group interview of a selected
+5) Group Interview - An invitation to take part in a group interview including small

-Note: Full-time students can graduate in 5-6 semesters if they follow the recommended sequence of courses for each semester.
-For the last 3 graduating classes ('09-'11) 97% met that criteria.
+Note: Sequence of Graduate Coruses Full-time students typically graduate in 5-6 semesters if they follow the recommended sequence of courses for each semester.
 Part-time students will usually take 7-8 semesters to graduate.

 OLLU alumni spotlight